bajrangCoder/acode-plugin-acodex/readme.md

             <li>make sure to update acodex server , otherwise it will not going to work.</li>
             <li>removed every limitations, now you can run vim , etc 😅</li>
             <li>added support for loading external custom fonts</li>
+            <li>now acodex comes with some predefined themes, you can chose it from Settings</li>
         </ul>
     </details>
     <details>